davidtchiu/davidtchiu.github.io/teaching/cs475/hwk0.vscode/index.md

     This would output the binary as `helloworld`, and you can run it using `./helloworld` on the command-line.

-#### Makefiles: Multi-File Compiling
+#### Make Utility and Makefiles: Multi-File Compiling

 1. As your programs grow in complexity, good programming practice teaches us to split the program into multiple files (as you do in Java).
-The problem is that, unlike Java, the `gcc` does not automatically resolve file dependencies.
-If a file `AAA.c` uses functions that are defined elsewhere in `BBB.c`, then `BBB.c` must be compiled first into an object file (ends with `.o`) before `AAA.c` can be compiled.
+The problem is that, unlike Java,  `gcc` does not automatically resolve file dependencies.
+If a file `AAA.c` uses functions that are defined  in `BBB.c`, then `BBB.c` must be compiled first into an object file (ends with `.o`) before `AAA.c` can be compiled.
+  - That means you may need to run gcc multiple times, and in the right order, just to compile the program!
+What a pain!

-2. To manage dependencies, you need to create a file called `Makefile` and it's usually put in the same directory as all your source code.
+2. To manage dependencies, you can create a file called `Makefile` and it's usually put in the same directory as all your source code.
 A `Makefile` contains rules and allows you to determine the order in which files are compiled.
 They are absolutely imperative for managing larger C projects.

 3. Let's see an example.
 Suppose we're writing a project that contains the following files (no, I did not provide these files to you -- it's just an example for this narrative):